 - I cried with relief for ultimately refusing to accept the Prescribed Disengagement® so quickly dished out to me, and, which is still being prescribed to most people receiving a diagnosis of dementia today.

-- I cried with relief that I didn’t follow through on my suicidal thoughts, when told there was no hope for a future.
+- I cried with relief that I didn’t follow through on my initial thoughts to just give up (or give in, to dementia), when told there was no hope for a future.

-- I cried with relief for my husband and sons I did not take my life; we have all learned to love more deeply.
+- I cried with relief for my husband and sons I did not give up on life; we have all learned to love more deeply.

-- Finally, I cried with relief that I found ways to continue to live positively, productively, with a good quality of life, in spite of such lousy advice!
+- Finally, I cried with relief that I found ways to continue to live positively, productively, with a good quality of life at least some of the time, in spite of such lousy advice!